tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

     Class for separating data transmitted in **Page Function Clear** teletext packets (ETS 300 708 section 4), i.e. using regular packets on a dedicated teletext page.
-Historically this protocol was used for **Nextview EPG**, an EPG for analog television.
+Historically this protocol was used for **Nextview EPG**, (i.e. an Electronic Programming Guide for analog television).
 This service is most likely obsolete today.
 `Zvbi.XdsDemux`_
     Class for separating "Extended Data Service" from a Closed Caption stream (EIA 608).
-`Zvbi.DvbDemux`_
-    Used internally by the Capture class for de-multiplexing transport streams received from a DVB driver, i.e. separating "VBI" data from a DVB PES stream (EN 301 472, EN 301 775).
-`Zvbi.DvbMux`_
-    This class converts raw and/or sliced VBI data to a DVB Packetized Elementary Stream or Transport Stream as defined in EN 300 472 "Digital Video Broadcasting (DVB); Specification for conveying ITU-R System B Teletext in DVB bit-streams" and EN 301 775 "Digital Video Broadcasting (DVB); Specification for the carriage of Vertical Blanking Information (VBI) data in DVB bit-streams".
+This service allowed to transmit "now & next" EPG data in addition to sub-titles.
+This service is most likely obsolete today.

 .. _Zvbi.Capture: